benlazzero/GHPR-Stats/README.md

 ```
 1. API response for 5 pages of 100 closed PR’s from x repo.
 2. Remove all PR’s that do not have a merge_date then count total PR’s left and store amount.
-3. Parse out all reviewers usernames and store in array.
+3. Parse out all reviewers usernames and store in array(option to add maintainers).
 4. If PR’s owner username is equal to a username in the reviewer array then add +1 to reviewer merge variable.
 5. Divide reviewer merge variable total by total PR’s and round to a percentage.
 6. Return percentage.